 Both of my children have pediatric fibromyalgia, which they inherited from me.
 They both follow the Guaifenesin Protocol and Diet for Hypoglycemia and are doing well!
 We were once all patients of Dr. St. Amand, but since his retirement, we now see Dr. Melissa Congdon.

 You can find out more on my Blog: ThatFibroMOM.

 I am grateful everyday for the life that I have now.

 Six years, after I was diagnosed with fibromyalgia, I also learned that I had Obstructive Sleep Apnea.
 I use a

 CPAP machine every night and highly recommend a sleep study be done, if you haven't already had one!
 Not everything is fibromyalgia!

 I still have extreme light sensitivity, dizziness, and nausea daily.
 It's almost like a sea sickness.
-But, my headaches have greatly improved.
-As long as, I am strict on the diet for hypoglycemia, and I avoid my triggers, my headaches are more controlled.
-Although, the weather and hormones are still triggers that can get me at any given moment without warning.)
+But, my headaches are more controlled, as long as, I am strict on the diet for hypoglycemia, and I avoid my triggers.
+(Although, the weather and hormones are still triggers that can get me at any given moment without warning.)